wildfly/quickstart/hibernate4/README.md

          </exclusions>
       </dependency>

-You may refer "Adding a new external dependency" located at <http://community.jboss.org/wiki/HackingOnAS7> for further help on adding dependencies.

 Please note that if you are working with Hibernate 3, the process is different.
 You will need to bundle the jars since JBoss Enterprise Application Platform 6 and JBoss AS 7 do not ship with Hibernate 3.
 Refer to the `hibernate3` quickstart for details on how to bundle the JARs.

-Start JBoss Enterprise Application Platform 6 or JBoss Application Server 7 with the Web Profile
+Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
 -------------------------

-1. Open a command line and navigate to the root of the JBoss directory.
+1. Open a command line and navigate to the root of the JBoss server directory.
 2. The following shows the command line to start the server with the web profile:

          For Linux:   JBOSS_HOME/bin/standalone.sh